Axway/amplify-fusion-labs/file-integration/assets/salesforce-connection.md

   ![salesforce10](salesforce-connection/salesforce10.png)

 - Enable **OAuth Settings** should be checked and
   - Enter the **Callback URLs**.
-For example, if your Amplify Fusion control plane URL is  `https://axway-university.integration.us.axway.com`, your callback URL to generate tokens will be `https://axway-university.integration.us.axway.com/design/oauth2/callback`.
+For example, if your Amplify Studio URL is  `https://axway-university.integration.us.axway.com`, your callback URL to generate tokens will be `https://axway-university.integration.us.axway.com/design/oauth2/callback`.
   - Choose the following scopes in the **Available OAuth Scopes** and **Add** them to the **Selecected OAuth Scopes** .
     - Full access (full)
     - Manage user data via APIs (api)